Criminal Record

 Seal an Arrest Record

-The defendant can request to have their arrest record sealed if they were arrested and never charged with a crime.
+The defendant can ask the Court to seal their arrest record if law enforcement arrested them but they were never charged with a crime.
 A defendant who successfully completes a PC 1000 drug diversion program can also ask the court to seal their arrest.
-Once a record is sealed, it can only be accessed by criminal justice agencies or upon Court order.
+Once the Court orders the sealing of an arrest, only criminal justice agencies or persons with a Court order can access the records.

 Change a Guilty Plea or Verdict